kevalane/crypto-checkout/README.md

 This is the code following my tutorial on implementing a crypto payment gateway using coinbase commerce.

-The corresponding article can be found @
+The corresponding article can be found on medium, https://medium.com

 ## Start